AtomGraph/LinkedDataHub/README.md

 [Apache Jena](https://jena.apache.org/) must be installed and `$JENAROOT` must be available for most scripts in order to be able to convert between RDF formats.

-Written in Linux shell.
-Tested on Ubuntu (Windows Linux Subsystem).
+Written for bash shell.
+Tested on Ubuntu 16.04.3 LTS (Windows Linux Subsystem).

 Atomic
 ------